Invisalign® vs Traditional Orthodontics

 Though they are able to correct the widest range of problems a patient may experience, braces are noticeable and can irritate soft tissue.
 Without specialized flossing tools and a dedication to good oral hygiene, braces can also be difficult to clean.

 Orthodontic treatment is beneficial for patients of every age in making smiles that are not only aesthetically pleasing, but easy to clean.
-To discuss your options and determine which treatment will benefit the short and long-term health of your smile, contact our Riverdale dental team today.
+To discuss your options and determine which treatment will benefit the short and long-term health of your smile, contact our trained staff today.